 There has been a decrease in applications from visa holders and New Zealanders are not applying, especially in the case of food and beverage attendant and housekeeping roles.
-While fun, remuneration and hours are an issue, and restructures have meant some reduction in career pathways and relocation opportunities.
+While fun, the industry is still low paid with odd hours, and restructures have meant some reduction in career pathways and relocation opportunities.
 MSD does not seem to be able to supply suitable domestic applicants, so there are staff shortages emerging, with concerns around lack of staff for peak times.